oceanprotocol-archive/predict-eth/examples/predict-eth-ocean-data-linear-models.md

 # Quickstart: Predict Future ETH Price

-This quickstart describes a flow to predict future ETH price via a local AI model.
+This quickstart describes a flow to predict future ETH price via a local AI model using data published in Ocean.

 ## Setup